yinkly/yinkly/README.md

 Systems Engineering • Embedded Systems • IT Infrastructure • Automation

-I'm a Computer Science student at Western Governors University with a background in IT and a passion for practical engineering solutions.
+A Computer Science student at Western Governors University with a background in IT and a passion for practical engineering solutions.
 I work across embedded systems, custom hardware design, and network infrastructure, with a focus on building efficient, hands-on solutions for real-world problems.

 ---